 This tart has a sweet almond and graham cracker crust that is filled with a sour cream panna cotta.
 Together, they make the perfect accompaniment to sweet strawberries.
 There’s crunch, tang and so much creaminess!
 It really sets the stage for raw strawberries adorned with just a glaze of jam.

 The jam adds extra sweetness to the strawberries, but it also keeps them from drying out.
 I used a store bought jam, but if you’re going strawberry picking and would like to make jam too, I think Kristen’s Honey Rum Strawberry Jam would be a great fit for this panna cotta tart.
 If you’re a rhubarb fan, this Strawberry Rhubarb Jam from Erika’s Gluten Free Kitchen would also be a lovely choice.

 It’s really hot here now and I didn’t want to spend a minute more in the kitchen, so I casually dumped sliced strawberries on the tart in a moon-shape, but you can decorate the tart however you’d like.
-The strawberries can be sliced in half or hulled and placed upside down on the tart… there’s really no right way.
+The strawberries can be sliced in half or hulled and placed upside down on the tart… there’s really no right or wrong way.

 In fact, if you’d prefer, you can top individual slices with strawberries instead.
 This way is actually the easiest to cut and serve.
 Just make sure you keep this strawberry panna cotta tart cold or the gelatin will melt again in the summer heat!

 Panna Cotta Filling